What should be the international response to Russia’s nuclear terrorism?

 On the 36th anniversary of Chornobyl disaster Ukraine is looking for international response to Russian nuclear terrorism.
 The threat of a new Fukushima or Chornobyl has been more real than during these 62 days, as all Ukrainian NPPs, similarly to any other nuclear facility elsewhere, were not designed for such situations and are vulnerable to the weapons of war.
-The latest act of war crimes was committed by Russia on 25 April, when two Russian cruise missiles flew over the Khmelnytska NPP.
+Just an example of an act of war crimes committed by Russia: on 25 April, two Russian cruise missiles flew over the Khmelnytska NPP.
 Just a week before, on 16 April, Energoatom registered that three Russian cruise missiles fired at the city of Mykolaiv passed over the site of the South Ukrainian NPP.

 As the war in Ukraine unfolds, demands have been growing on the EU and western leaders to cut off the aggressor’s vital revenue streams that come from Russia’s energy sector, particularly exports of fossil fuels.
 While some countries had made really bold claims to cut off all ties with Russia and stop any type of cooperation, the several rounds of official sanctions imposed on Russia by the US and EU seem to be less comprehensive than expected.